mousepawmedia/devdocs/network/source/guides/revision.rst

 Making Changes
 ===========================

+..  sidebar:: **In-Progress Differentials**

+    We consider it good practice to create/update your Differential Revision after *every work session*.
+This stores the code remotely (in case something terrible happens), and allows you to get feedback on your work so far.
+To do this, submit via :code:`arc diff` like normal.
+Then on your Differential Revision, scroll to the bottom, click :guilabel:`Actions...`, select :guilabel:`Plan Changes`, and press :guilabel:`Submit`.
+Easy as that!

 Now you can begin working.
 Every day you finish work, you should **diff** your changes, meaning you upload them to a Differential Revision.
 To create a Revision, or update the one you already have open for the repository, run...